MartinBernstorff/Memium/readme.md

 This seems to be a general problem with generics, but only when instantiating from markdown.

 By beautifulsoup.
 So, this assumes that there is a lossless back-conversion, which does not seem to be the case.
 The alternative is to store the UUID with the prompt, which would've been a better choice!
-But I'm not sure that's possible without having to redo the note, which means redoing the entire library?

 Huh!
 Perhaps this info is stored already in the UUID field.
 We still need changes in a few places; the syncer, and deleting based on note IDs.
 But that's very feasible!

 * p2: Should AnkiQA error if any html tags or styling present in question/answer?
 Is a danger-sign re: scheduling UUID.